Work-Life Balance

-She mentions how we are more trapped by our ‘electronic leashes’ that technology has given to us initially as a godsend, but has quickly become a nightmare.
-You know who you are (or someone is), who is connected to their email 24 hours a day, 7 days a week.
-The same people who sit on the bench at their children’s Saturday sports games, doing business on their Blackberry.
+She mentions how we are trapped by the ‘electronic leashes’ of technology.
+Initially it was given to us as a godsend, but it has quickly become a nightmare.
+You know someone (maybe you?) who is connected to their email 24 hours a day, 7 days a week.
+These same people sit on the bench at their children’s sports games doing business on their smartphones.
+They need to re-balance their work-life balance.

 According to an Office Deport Organization Study, Nov 2006: